What You Need To Know About Elbow Pops During A Bench Press

 If you experience elbow pain, you may have developed lateral epicondylitis, which is when your elbow tendons are overloaded because of repetitive motions of your arms and wrist.

-This condition caused by overuse of muscles.
+This condition caused by the overuse of muscles.

 Repeated contractions of your forearms, which are used to straighten and lift up your hands and wrist, can stress the tendons which connect to your forearm.